Using a state indicator

 When you add a metric set with states to a state indicator, the State Group is automatically set and State Styles are added for each state in the Properties window.

-Click on a state style to edit its properties, such as Symbol and Fill in the Look tab.
+Click on a state style to edit its properties, such as Symbol and Fill.

 Each state style also has other properties such as:

-• Tooltip - Displays text in a popup when viewers hover over or long-taps the state indicator.
-This can display more details, including values from your data (in Dundas BI 8 and higher).
+- Tooltip Text - Displays text in a popup when viewers hover over or long-taps the state indicator.
+This can display more details, including values from your data using keywords.

-• Text - Displays text over the symbol, optionally including values from your data (in Dundas BI 8 and higher).
+- Text - Displays text over the symbol, optionally including values from your data using keywords.
 To display text outside the symbol, consider using a data label or a table's text column as an alternative.

 Instead of displaying a built-in symbol for each state, you can upload and use your own images for the different states.